rakan416/Alamboca_Project/README.md

 The simplest way to try the app without installing anything.

-1. Head over to the **[Releases](https://www.google.com/search?q=https://github.com/your-username/your-repo/releases)** page in this repo.
-2. Download the `Alamboca.exe` file from the latest release.
+1. Download the `Alamboca.exe` file from the latest release.
-3. Just double-click the file to run it.
+2. Just double-click the file to run it.
 You're all set\!

 ### \#\#\# Option 2: From the Source Code